zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 channels with no signal just run the tool again.

-And dont forget to push the created file back to the developers on OpenViX forum along with your location and and opinion of which mast you are receiving from.
+And dont forget to push the created file back to the developers on OpenViX forum along with your location and opinion of which mast you are receiving from.

 ----------------------------------------------------------------------------------------------